You’re not brand new to Amazon, and yet…

 Our advice for fixing them is to do so in bulk whenever you can because of the time-consuming nature of going one by one (especially with hundreds or thousands of listings).
-To fix suppressed listings in bulk, under ‘Manage Inventory’ you can simply select multiple defects requiring that the same fix be made.
+To fix suppressed listings in bulk, start under ‘Manage Inventory’ and simply select multiple defects requiring the same fix to be made.
 Click Bulk Fix listings and submit the needed information.

 If you have inventory files you uploaded through Excel and are worried about them overriding the changes that you just made using ‘Manage Inventory’, there’s a helpful section about that here at the bottom of the page.

 Zombie ASINs, simply put, are old listings that have been changed by a Vendor Central Account without your knowledge.